shinexavier/C19PathFinder/README.md

   * Jacob Nelson
   * Vaisakh Babu
   * Jeswin Thomas Simon

-They wish to thank their families, supporters, friends and employer who made this fruitful collaboration possible!

 There's more to be done and less a time for us humanity against this big fight with Covid-19 (and many such trojans that can question our very own existance).
 Come join hands for a better tomorrow...